akrigline/create-react-app-scss-rewired/README.md

 ```
 Injects all of the parts of a new Action, Reducer, Operation, and Type into the provided `--duck`.

+# Redux
+I've included a base implementation of redux with this setup.
+No middleware other than redux-devtools is set up.

+All connected components are within `/src/containers` and they all connect components from `/src/components`.
+The reducers are set up with the format from [redux re-ducks](https://github.com/alexnm/re-ducks).
+I'm personally still on the fence about having so many files for the same functionality, but thanks to hygen, most of the overhead is taken care of when adding a new action/reducer.

 # Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).